WLPC-CD

-WLPC-CD, virtual and UHF digital channel 28, is a low-powered, Class A religious television station serving Detroit, Michigan, United States that is licensed to Redford.
+WLPC-CD (channel 28) is a low-power, Class A religious television station licensed to Redford, Michigan, United States, serving the Detroit area.
 The station is owned by Glenn and Karin Plummer.
-On cable, the station is available on Charter Cable channel 397.

-WLPC could be received over-the-air in the immediate Detroit area, and portions of downtown Windsor, Ontario.
+WLPC could be received over-the-air in the immediate Detroit area, and portions of downtown and south Windsor, Ontario, with an indoor or outdoor antenna.
 However, in exceptional tropospheric propagation situations it could be received as far north as Lapeer County.